medcelerate/FFGLTouchEngine/README.md

 Simple FFGL plugin that allows loading touchdesigner components (tox) into programs like resolume.

+You will need to build it in release mode only.

 ### Current Features
 - [x] Support Tox as Generative FFGL
 - [x] Support Exposed Parameters From Tox